smosgin/Clutch-Zip-Codes/README.md

 1. Make the UI more attractive with AutoLayout and colors
 2. Display networking progress in a user friendly manner (like a progress indicator)
-3. Follow design standards more closely by abstracting networking calls into a separate class
+3. Research better ways to implement the API Key within the code
-4. Research better ways to implement the API Key within the code
+4. Discuss with Ben whether JSON parsing should occur in ViewController or in a separate dependency.